freemell/quasar/X_API_USE_CASES.md

 ## Compliance & Best Practices

-- All automated tweets clearly identify the bot account (@Quasaronsol)
+- All automated tweets clearly identify the bot account (@Quasartip)
 - Replies are contextual and directly related to the original tweet
 - Transaction hashes provide transparency and verifiability
 - Error messages are helpful and non-spammy